Luke F. Walton

 Love Music More

 A newsletter and podcast on the craft, philosophy, and history of music.
-Luke F. Walton hosts as Scoobert Doobert, with guests from every genre and every role backstage to the stage.
-New podcast episodes on Tuesdays; essays and deeper dives on Substack.
+Luke F. Walton (Scoobert Doobert) hosts, with guests from every genre and every role from backstage to the stage.
+New episodes Tuesdays; essays and deeper dives on Substack.
+Spotify for Creators ranks the show in the top 10% of music podcasts: 992K listeners and 2.8M streams in 2025.

 Listen & subscribe